 All United Nations entities must act to uphold the Women Peace and Security Agenda.
-Whether through commitments to gender equality and women’s rights, peace and security, sustainable development, or otherwise, this commitment has wide-ranging implications.
+Whether through commitments to gender equality and women’s rights, disarmament, peace and security, sustainable development, or otherwise, this commitment has wide-ranging implications.

 WILPF's Engagement and Monitoring